sherdencooper/AIRS/metadrive/EGPO/README.md

 # Utility

-Run dagger_retrain.py to retrain the target model with the explanation.
+Run dagger_retrain.py to retrain the target model with the explanation and dagger_evaluate.py to evaluate the retrained model.